rubyworks/shomen-model/README.md

 Shomen is distributed under the terms of the *BSD-2-Clause* license.

-See COPYING.rdoc for license details.
+See License.txt for license details.